firai/jupyterlab-indent-guides/README.md

 ## Settings

-Settings for the extension can be customized in the `Notebook` page of the Settings Editor, below the `Theme` setting.
+Settings for the extension can be found the following locations in the *Settings Editor*:
+- Default for all editor types below – *CodeMirror* page.
+- Notebooks – *Notebook* page, with separate settings for code cells, markdown cells and raw cells under the respective sections.
+- File editors – *Text Editor* page.
+- Code consoles – *Code Console* page.

+If no other CodeMirror extensions are installed, the `jupyterlab-indent-guide` settings are located below the *Theme* setting in the respective settings pages listed above.

 ![Settings](settings.png)